 1 tsp. of dried garlic powder

-2 cups of purified water (or Whole30 compliant bone broth)
+2 cups of purified water (or Whole30 compatible bone broth)

 Fresh cilantro, to garnish